s0lar1te/minecraft-bedrock-utilities/README.md

 credits:
-- https://github.com/p12h4 for some of the information
+- https://github.com/p12h4 for some of the information in the illegals guide
-- https://www.youtube.com/@ItsMeJames and his discord discord.com/invite/nA9MxPnRRD for more of the info
+- https://www.youtube.com/@ItsMeJames and his discord discord.com/invite/nA9MxPnRRD for more of the info in the illegals guide
-- me, i wrote this guide
+- me, i wrote the illegals guide